 Graham-Cassidy health care bill to replace ObamaCare: What is it

-President Trump on Wednesday offered his support of Senate Republicans’ latest effort to replace the Affordable Care Act.
+President Donald Trump continued to tout his support of Senate Republicans’ latest effort to replace the Affordable Care Act and struck back against certain criticisms of the bill.

 Trump expressed his approval of the Graham-Cassidy Bill – put forth by Sens.
-Lindsey Graham, S.C., and Bill Cassidy, La. – Wednesday, even going so far as to criticize the lone Republican senator who already opposed it.
+Lindsey Graham, S.C., and Bill Cassidy, La. – in multiple tweets this week, even going so far as to publicly criticize the lone Republican senator who already opposed it.

+Trump also promised Wednesday night that the bill contains a plan to include coverage for those with pre-existing conditions, an oft-repeated criticism of the bill by critics, including talk show host Jimmy Kimmel.

 The legislation is largely seen as a last-ditch effort by the Republicans to make good on their years-long promise to replace ObamaCare.